abbylane/data-structures-project/README.md

 ## Files:

 ### Makefile
+Compiles philo.cpp and tests program against sample plain text output.

 ### crawl.py
+Uses Python request capabilities to get code from user requested Wikipedia page.
+Parses HTML for first link and opens link.
+Recrusively opens links on each consecutive page until a loop is reached in pages (one page is leading to the same cycle of page openings)

 ### output1, output3, output5
+Expected output of program for set keywords to crawl.

 ### philo.cpp
+Takes in output from crawl.py and pushes traversed pages into a map, where the key is the word and the value is its list of neighbors.
+Outputs the correct formatted list to a "graph.dot" file so that a visual graphic may be created.

 ### run.sh
+Combines Python and C++ progams, and creates a png from .dot file.

 ### Members
 Abby Lane (alane3, Section 01)